civic-fv/romp/README.rst

 romp is a verification tool that uses the murphi verification language along side a parallelized random walk of the state-space to perform verification tasks.

-It utilizes libmurphi which is a fork of rumur's librumur murphi parsing library.
+It utilizes libmurphi which is a custom fork of rumur_'s librumur murphi parsing library, and CMake build system.

 ..
 Rumur
 .. =====